-state of a quantum system can be on the measurement strength.
-Specifically, the quantum measurement induces an abrupt switch in the state of the DD and its leads.
-As the DD is coupled to large leads that absorb and emit particles through the transition and there is no interdot tunnelling, this is necessarily a many-body effect [32].
-Furthermore, we extract the width of the transition in the charge stability diagram [33].
-We observe that even though the amplitude of the "S"-feature is determined by the backaction strength, the width of this curve, remarkably, is independent of the sensor bias.
-Instead it reflects the thermal broadening of the reservoirs [15, 33].
+We systematically study the size of the populationswitching area as a function of applied measurement voltage $V{\rm M}$ and electronic temperature T; see Fig. 2.
+At low temperature, we find that the S shape grows, and finally saturates with the bias voltage $V{\rm M}$.
+In contrast, an increase in temperature washes out the effect.
+We conclude that at low temperatures and large bias, backaction of the detector on the DD dominates the behavior of the DD.
+This is the main result of this work, and highlights how sensitive the stationary state of a quantum system can be on the measurement strength.
+Specifically, the quantum measurement induces a population switch in the state of the DD and its leads.
+As the DD is coupled to large leads that absorb and emit particles and there is no interdot tunneling, the switch necessitates particle and energy exchange with the leads [47].
+Furthermore, we extract the width of the transition in the charge stability diagram.
+We observe that even though the amplitude of the S feature is determined by the backaction strength, the width of this curve, remarkably, is independent of the sensor bias.
+Instead it reflects the thermal broadening of the reservoirs [19], indicating a constant electron temperature, independent of sensor bias $V{\rm M}$; see also Appendix A 3.